urialloatti/Bootcamp-ASJ-Proyecto/README.md

   `sql
     CREATE DATABASE final_project
   `
+  *The database will be automatically filled with the necessary data to be properly tested.
+Once the developing stage is over, the fake data will be removed.*
 - Run Spring project.
   - Run the command `mvn install` on a terminal inside the BackEnd/finalProject folder
   - Update database credentials in application.properties.